Town vs. Village vs. Hamlet on Long Island

 To further complicate matters:

-- Fire districts are separate taxing entities
+- Fire districts are separate service and taxing entities

 - School districts are independent of towns, villages, and hamlets

-- Library districts may overlap multiple communities
+- Library, water, sewer, lighting, and other special districts may overlap multiple communities

-Why Hamlets Never Incorporated
+Why Many Hamlets Never Incorporated

 Many hamlets never became villages because:

-- Incorporation requires voter approval
+- Incorporation requires a formal legal process and voter approval

 Nassau vs. Suffolk County Differences

-- Nassau County has more incorporated villages
+- Nassau County has a greater concentration of incorporated villages

 Common Misconceptions